@bimdata/2d-engine

 Use viewer.ticker.start/stop() to start or stop the rendering.

-Use viewer.ticker.add/addOnce(name: string, callBack: Function) to schedule a callback on the next tick.
+Use viewer.ticker.add/addOnce(name: string, callback: Function) to schedule a callback on the next tick.
 The callback will be called with dt, the delta time since the next tick.
-WARNING: adding many tasks with the same name will overide the previous tasks and only the last added will be called on the next tick.
-This can be used to do not overdue a callback that must be done only once per tick.
+WARNING: adding many tasks with the same name will override the previous tasks and only the last added will be called on the next tick.
+This is to avoid a callback to be executed more than once per tick.

 Renderer